40 Easy Life Hacks for Organizing Your Home

 My kitchen drawers used to be an absolute wreck; pans and dishes crammed in however they’d fit.
 And nearly every time I needed something, it was always at the bottom of the drawer.
 My solution was to cut a piece of 1/8-in. pegboard to the size of the drawer bottom and attach dowels using screws from underneath.
 Now my pans are organized and easy to access.
 The 10 minutes it took to build was easily made up for with how much frustration it has saved me.

 Moving is always a pain, but using plastic containers that don’t stay closed adds even more frustration.
 Zip-ties to the rescue!
 After putting on a container lid, drill a small hole through the lid and handles.
 Run a zip-tie through the holes and you’re on the road.
-Check out these other clever household storage hacks.

 Pool Noodle Inside a Drawer